 Dental implants can give you back the pleasure of eating those foods you’ve been pushing aside.
 Since dental implants mimic the natural function of teeth, you don’t have to worry about your teeth slipping or falling out — allowing you to bite and chew as though you had a full set of natural teeth.
 Dental implants can also be shaped and shaded to blend with the rest of the teeth, so that you won’t be able to distinguish them from your natural teeth.

 Ask Dr. Steimel about getting dental implants and begin enjoying all the foods you’ve been missing.
 Our dental implant dentist will be able to determine whether or not you’re a candidate for the procedure.

 How Will Dental Implants Improve How I Eat?

 Eating with dental implants is much different from what you may have experienced wearing dentures.
 Even the best-fitting dentures tend to slip, especially when you are eating foods that are difficult to chew.
 Once dentures slip, food can get caught underneath the appliance and irritate your gums.
 The only way to remove these food particles is to brush or soak your dentures after eating.

 Most of the taste buds in your mouth are on your tongue.
 Yet, did you know that some taste buds are on the roof of your mouth?
 People who wear upper dentures have a plate that covers the roof of their mouth, which affects their sense of taste.
 One of the benefits of dental implants is that you’re able to use all your taste buds.

 Our dental implant dentist in Bloomfield Hills, MI is accepting new patients!
-To request an appointment and learn if you qualify for dental implants, call Precision Dentistry of Bloomfield Hills at (248) 335-4427.
+To request an appointment and learn if you qualify for dental implants, call Bloomfield Hills Dental Group of Bloomfield Hills at (248) 335-4427.